vultr/archian/README.md

 The entire install process is logged to /var/log/arch-install.log.
 The install process is only logged when scripted.
 As of now I do not have a proper work around for stdout/stderr redirection that doesn't break dialog.

+This can also be configured in the ISO boot menu via the cmdline,

+archian_json=https(s)|ftp://url

+or

+archian_json=/path/to/file

 Note the "files" option in the json format.
 This is to provide a link to download the rootfs directory and scripts.
 This needs to be a zip file as of right now.
 The structure of this should be as follows.